abhijit86k/finance-bomse/README.md

-The module is named BOMSE because the plan was to pick quotes from the BOMbay Stock Exchange, but later changed to using Yahoo Finance, and when Yahoo closed down its JSON service, moved to python-nsetools
+The module is named BOMSE because the plan was to pick quotes from the BOMbay Stock Exchange, but later changed to using Yahoo Finance, and when Yahoo closed down its JSON service, moved to python-nsetools.
+An older version of this module (using Yahoo-JSON service) was integrated into the PERL finance quote module as Yahoo-JSON.

 The code here is licensed under the GPL v2.
 See the license file for the full license.

 Prerequisites:
 ==============
 This module requires Perl (at least v5).
-This has been tested on Debian Wheezy as of 2013 October.
+This has been tested on Debian 8 and Ubuntu 16.04 as of November 1 2017.

 Although no other distributions or operating systems have been tested yet, there should be no major problems.

 This module requires the JSON and Datetime modules installed for Perl.
 This version also requires python modules nsetools and its dependencies.

 Installation:
 =============
-Look at the commands in install.sh.
 Basically the following needs to be done:
-Add "BOMSE" to the list of available methods in Quote.pm (located by default in something like /usr/share/perl5/Finance directory).
+1. Add "BOMSE" to the list of available methods in Quote.pm (located by default in /usr/share/perl5/Finance directory, or equivalent).
 You can edit this file by hand or try to apply the patch provided (Quotes.pm.patch).

-Next, copy the module (BOMSE.pm) next to the other modules (typically under /usr/share/perl5/Finance/Quote/)
+2. Copy the module (BOMSE.pm) next to the other modules (typically under /usr/share/perl5/Finance/Quote/)

+3. Copy the file nsetoolsfetch.py somewhere in your $PATH The easiest way, in my opinion, is to create a hard link to this file in your users bin directory, with a command such as the following:
+#$ ln ./nsetoolsfetch ~/bin/
+Note that symlinks don't seem to work, hard links do.

+Tip: Look at the commands in install.sh.

 Testing:
 ========